lienguyen317/MyPortfolio/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 My final project will be a 1 page portfolio with my name and nav bar on the top of the page.
-Nav bar will include home, about, project and contact.
-Under the nav bar I want to have my About me section with a to be determine picture background.
+Flex Nav bar will include home, about, project and contact.
+Under the nav bar I want to have my About me section using Grid with a to be determine picture background.
 Under the about me section I will have some of my projects linked there.
-In the contact info section beneath the project portion, I will have a contact section which I will have my social media links as well as email and phone.
-I also want to add a box for user to send me a message and submit it straight from the portfolio page.
+In the contact info section beneath the project portion, I will have a contact section which I will have my social media links as well as email and phone number.
+For the contact info section, I plan to use some animationa and a carousel so users and scroll through on a mobile platform.
+I also want to add a box for users to send me a message and submit it straight from the portfolio page.

 ## Google Sheet